storageos/storageos.github.io/_docs/platforms/azure-aks/index.md

 without the need to update Kubernetes source code, or follow Kubernetes release cycles.

-StorageOS communicates with AKS Kubernetes Master nodes using CSI only.
+StorageOS current installation procedure communicates with AKS Kubernetes Master nodes using CSI.
+A native storage driver installation procedure will be released shortly.

 Check out the status of the CSI release cycle in relation to Kubernetes on the [CSI project](https://kubernetes-csi.github.io/docs/) page.